-Outsourcing employment to an external provider can free up time and resources while ensuring that critical HR functions are being handled well.
-Your partnership with an outsourcing company must, however, be successful—otherwise, you may subsequently find yourself with a non-performing third-party partner.
+Outsourcing employment to an external provider can free up time and resources while ensuring that critical HR functions are handled well.
+However, your partnership with an outsourcing company must be successful—otherwise, you may subsequently find yourself with a non-performing third-party partner.
 Here are six tips for ensuring that does not happen:

-To gain the most from an HR outsourcing employment partnership, your goals must align with those of your partner.
+Your goals must align with your partner’s to gain the most from an HR outsourcing employment partnership.
 To ensure a successful outsourcing partnership, ask yourself:

 - What are our strategic goals?

 - Also, what are the strategic goals of the HR department?

 - What do we want to accomplish by hiring an outsourced HR professional?